 Pack With The Goal of Being a Greener Traveller

-The most important thing you can pack is a canvas, linen or cotton tote bag that you can fold-up and carry with you every day for any shopping you do so you can decline plastic shopping bags at markets, mini-marts and supermarkets.
+The most important thing you can pack is a canvas, linen or cotton tote bag that you can fold-up and carry with you when you’re out and about every day, for any shopping you do, so you can decline plastic shopping bags at markets, mini-marts, supermarkets, shops, and malls.

-Also pack a small thermos flask you can fill with tea or coffee for day trips and long excursions.
-A Tupperware container, lunch box or Bento box is also super-handy, especially if you like to buy snacks from markets, as is a spork or chopsticks in a case.
+A Tupperware container, lunch box or Bento box is also super-handy, especially for street food or if you like to buy snacks from markets.
+Also pack a spork and chopsticks in a case.

 Reject Single-Use Plastic Every Chance You Get